Noctis/kickstart-app/docs/Service_Providers.md

 ];
 ```

-If you wish to define how the `App\Service\DummyService` instance is created, you can provide a callable (a factory),
+If you wish to define how the `App\Service\DummyService` instance is created, you can provide a callable (a factory).
-the entry in the array could look like this:
+In that case here's how the entry in the array returned by the Service Provider should look like:

 ```php
 use Psr\Container\ContainerInterface;